kubernetes/enhancements/keps/sig-apps/3939-allow-replacement-when-fully-terminated/README.md

 One area of contention is how this KEP will work with [3329-retriable-and-non-retriable-failures](https://github.com/kubernetes/enhancements/blob/master/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md).

 In 3329, there was a decision to make kubelet transition pods to failed before deleting them.
-This is feature toggled guarded by `PodDisruptionCondition`.
+This is feature toggled guarded by `PodDisruptionCondition`, which in addition to setting the phase to Failed, it adds a `DisruptionTarget` condition.
 This means that when this feature is turned on, the job controller is able to count pods as failed only when they are fully terminated, as it is guaranteed that all pods will reach a terminal state (Failed or Succeeded).
 Note that a terminating pod is not considered active either.
 If `PodDisruptionCondition` is turned off, then the job controller considers the pod as failed as soon as it is terminating (has a deletion timestamp), because there is no guarantee that the pod will transition to phase=Failed.